fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 }
 ```

-The `mapJenkinsParametersToSlackControls` function is a bit complex because it humanizes parameter names, converts HTML to Slack markup, and more.
-While the full implementation is [in the repository](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/actions/helpers/mapJenkinsParametersToSlackControls.ts), here is a simplified version.
-As you can see, essentially, this is a simple switch case mapping:
+The `mapJenkinsParametersToSlackControls` function maps each Jenkins parameter type to the appropriate Slack UI control.
+While the [complete implementation](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/actions/helpers/mapJenkinsParametersToSlackControls.ts) is more complex, here’s a simplified version that handles common parameter types:

 ```typescript
 function mapJenkinsParametersToSlackControls(parametersDefinition) {